mactul/powermake/examples.md

     files = powermake.get_files("**/*.c", "**/*.cpp")

-    # In theory, your program will depend on your_library/file6.h else their is no point of including the library so we add ../your_library/ in the include path.
+    # In theory, your program will depend on your_library/file6.h else there is no point of including the library so we add ../your_library/ in the include path.
     config.add_includedirs("../your_library/")

     objects = powermake.compile_files(config, files)